Are Amazon Warehouse Deals Any Good?

 Great Deals on Quality Used Products

-The screenshots above demonstrate the kind of savings that can be achieved in 2018.
+The screenshots above demonstrate the kind of savings that can be achieved.
 The Samsung S8 smartphone is shown as retailing for US $724 if bought new, but priced at just US $538.81 if bought via a Warehouse Deal.

 In this particular example, no damage is listed and it comes in its original packaging.
 This is a bargain and represents a considerable saving on the normal retail price.
 The usual Amazon returns policy applies which means you have 30-days to examine the item and return if unsatisfactory.
 In addition, if you are an Amazon Prime member, all their Warehouse Deals are eligible for next day delivery just like any other Amazon item.